 You too can follow our lead and donate a portion of your online marketing budget to social or environmental causes.

-There's no question about it: a great deal is going very well at RAIDBOXES .
-Each and every member of the team can Holacracy work areas that are felt to be particularly meaningful - and that fit their individual strengths.
+There's no question about it: a lot of things are going very well at Raidboxes .
+Each and every member of the team can holacracy seek out fields of work that are perceived as particularly meaningful - and that fit their individual strengths.
 And yet we are aware that stress factors are present in every company.
 The Mental Health team has the following tasks, among others:

 - Serving as a point of contact for anyone overwhelmed with professional or private matters.